Land classifications

 Apportionment of land

-Whilst land classified as principal residence land is not ordinarily subject to land tax, section 26 of the Land Tax Act 2000 provides that, where that land is also used for purposes other than being the principal residence of the owner or a related person, the Commissioner is required to apportion the land value of the land between principal residence land (not ordinarily taxable) and general land (taxable).
+Section 26 and section 27 of the Land Tax Act 2000 apply when the land is being used for purposes other than solely the owner's or related person's principal residence land or primary production land.
+In those situations, the Commissioner is required to apportion the land value of the land between either principal residence land or primary production land (not ordinarily taxable) and generall land (taxable).

-Land tax is then payable in respect of any part of the land used exclusively for other purposes as though it were general land.
+Land tax is then payable for any part of the land classified as general land.